TadeuszPle/Chess/README.md

-# Chess - Eddie Sharick YouTube Chess Engine in Python
+# Chess - Eddie Sharick Chess Engine in Python
+Supports two players either in a hot seat match or basic AI